kdkuldeep/thesisAPI/db/README.md

 2. Go to the projects root folder

-3. Create database table by running:
+3. Create database tables by running:

    `knex migrate:latest`